 It is estimated that there are about 610 million blogs on the Internet today, for a good reason.
 Blogs are influential SEO tools for businesses of various levels.
-Don’t get overwhelmed with the numbers.
-No matter how much competition there is, focus on presenting your blog from a unique perspective.
+Don’t get overwhelmed by the numbers.
+No matter how much competition, focus on presenting your blog from a unique perspective.

 - For businesses, a blog can bring benefits such as building authority, sharing company updates, driving relevant and potential buyer traffic, engaging with the target group, and upping their SEO game.

-Whatever the reason, learning to blog and getting started with it shouldn’t be hard.
+Whatever the reason, learning to blog and starting with it shouldn’t be hard.
 With the advancement in the software industry, Blogging can be done quickly.
 You can create a blog and transform it into a lucrative business if you’ve got a computer and the Internet.